nayanamangalpalli/calculator-behavior/multiplication.md

 Given - A calculator is on and working properly

-When - Enters large numbers for mutiplication
+When - Enters large number for multiplication

 Then - Displays error of large numbers